GK LGBT Group

 The Gerber Kawasaki LGBT group provides comprehensive financial planning services to the LGBT community.
 Our mission is to leverage our expertise to help same-sex couples determine the financial consequences of getting married or forming a domestic partnership.
 We strive to gain complete trust of our LGBT clients by being transparent in our approach to help them plan for their financial goals.

 The group is led by Robert Castillo and Greg Fields, both devoted to the LGBT community through personal ties.
 Robert and Greg are both highly involved in charitable LGBT causes because they know how important it is to give back to this underserved community.
 They are also involved in LGBT professional organizations because they prefer to build their network around the community.

-As a self-identifying gay Financial Advisor, Robert has worked with the LGBT community for 10 years by helping individuals and same-sex couples get ahead by creating a solid financial plan.
+As a self-identifying gay Financial Advisor, Robert has worked with the LGBT community for over 10 years by helping individuals and same-sex couples get ahead by creating a solid financial plan for them.
 When same-sex marriage became legal in 2015, Robert knew that many couples would have questions surrounding the financial repercussions of getting married.
 He decided to learn more about same-sex marriage and domestic partnerships by becoming an accredited domestic partnership advisor that same year.
 Robert has become an expert in helping his community because he knows that there are few resources available to them.
 In 2018, Robert won a national diversity award granted by the Financial Planning Association for promoting his services within the LGBT community.